EllyC20/ms3-beauty-buys/TESTING.md

 **[JavaScript](https://jshint.com/)**

 To validate JavaScript, the code was copied and checked using direct input.
 This didn't result in any errors.
+    - **Comment added 1st May, a fix for Materialize drop down menu not working has been implemented since this testing.
+I copied the new code and tested it using Jshint as I did previously, this did not result in any errors.**

 ![Js validator](static/testing/js-validator.png)